josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     - Python Version: 3

-    - Driver Type: Same as worker.
+    - Driver Type: Same as worker

     - Worker Type: Standard_F4s

-    - Min Workers: 2

-    - Max Workers: 8
+    - Workers: 1

-    - Enable Autoscaling: Leave checked.
+    - Enable Autoscaling: Uncheck this option

-    - Auto Termination: Check the box and enter 120.
+    - Auto Termination: Check the box and enter 120

     - Spark Config: Edit the Spark Config by entering the connection information for your Azure Storage account that you copied earlier in Task 5.
 This will allow your cluster to access the lab files.
 Enter the following: